Efficient presolving methods for the influence maximization problem

-As for setting $\mathbf{INA}$, we observe that it slightly improves the performance, compared to setting $\mathbf{SCNA}$.
-In total, setting $\mathbf{INA}$ can solve $11$ more instances than setting $\mathbf{SCNA}$, with the CPU time decreasing from $297.8$ seconds to $255.0$ seconds.
+As for setting $\INA$, we observe that \revv{it slightly outperforms setting $\SCNA$}.
+In total, setting $\INA$ can solve $11$ more instances than setting $\SCNA$, with the CPU time decreasing from $\revv{289.1}$ seconds to $\revv{249.5}$ seconds.
 This is consistent with the former results in Table \ref{table: RC_ICM} in which only isomorphic nodes with small reachability sets can be detected by the INA and hence its contribution to speed up the solution procedure is not very large.

-From the above simulation results, we can conclude that for the IMP under the ICM, (i) the SCNA can effectively reduce the sizes of networks and hence is beneficial to solving the IMP especially when the network is large and dense; and (ii) the INA can further remove a fairly large fraction of variables $\boldsymbol{z}$ (and the corresponding reachability constraints) from the SMCLP formulation and slightly speed up the solution procedure.
+\revv{From the above results}, we can conclude that for the IMP under the ICM, (i) the SCNA can effectively reduce \revv{the numbers of variables $\boldsymbol{z}$ and elements in the reachability sets and} the sizes of networks and hence is beneficial to solving the IMP especially when the network is large and \revv{well-connected}; and (ii) \revv{the INA can further remove a fairly large fraction of variables $\boldsymbol{z}$ from the SMCLP formulation and slightly speed up the solution procedure}.